 The Edge is a non-spillable, sealed marine battery that has flat plates.
 It has 775 CCA and a 145-minute reserve at 25A, which means that it can handle even heavy loads and not become drained to the point that it will not crank your boat.
 This makes it ideal for all day boating adventures.
 It is smaller than many batteries and measures in at 10.2 x 6.8 x 8.7 inches.
 It weighs 50-pounds.
 It has a limited coverage warranty that can protect your investment for a couple years and there are people who have used them consistently for many years.
 It is ideal for boating, trolling, and RVs, as well as other types of vehicles.
 Our Full Exide Edge Review Here⇒

-This is a sealed lead-acid battery that is very lightweight at 23.8 pounds.
-It is made by a battery manufacturer that many people trust because they have always meant quality.
+This is a sealed lead-acid battery that is very lightweight at 23.8 pounds and made by a very trusted manufacturer, Interstate.
 It measures in at 7.7 x 5.2 x 6.3 inches to fit into virtually all battery boxes with room to spare.
 When used with a trolling motor, you can expect up to 6-hours on a single charge, which makes it ideal for small boats and long outings.
 It is not designed for large loads and does not have a large CCA rating.
-All batteries are covered by a limited warranty, but most all issues that you have could result in Interstate Batteries covering it.
+All batteries are covered by a limited warranty.
 Our Full Interstate Batteries Review here⇒

 Technically, a battery is an electro-chemical device which converts chemical energy into electricity by galvanic cells.
 AGM (Absorbed Glass Mat) batteries are batteries which have a fine Boron Silicate glass mat which is advantageous for marine use since it will not leak acid.
 AGM batteries last about 4 to 8 years and are virtually maintenance free.
 They are completely sealed with pressure caps which make it safer for boat and marine use.
 If your boat were to capsize (lets hope not), your batteries will turn upside down but won’t release any electrolytes.
 These are extremely reliable batteries for boat use.